 Visit our Pharmacy Benefits page for more information.

 If you have any other health insurance (OHI), you must notify us of any changes (dropped insurance, changes in health plans, etc.) immediately upon those changes taking effect so that proper payment can be made on your claims.
 If you obtain a major medical policy, you must also notify us that you have a new policy and when it takes effect.
 We offer several methods to update your other health insurance file.
 You can fax a signed, completed Other Health Insurance (OHI) Certification, VA Form 10-7959c to 303-331-7808, or mail it to:

 Denver, CO 80246-9063

-You can also inform us of your insurance information by calling our Customer Service Center at 1-800-733-8387 with the name of the insurance company, type of policy, and effective dates of the policy.
+You can also call our Customer Service Center at 800-733-8387 with the name of the insurance company, type of policy and effective dates of the policy.

 More information about OHI

 - Fact Sheet 01-10: Use of Other Health Insurance with CHAMPVA

 - Fact Sheet 01-11: Completing the CHAMPVA OHI Certification